Nero0909/SimpleSearch/README.md

 # SimpleSearch

 Provides API for uploading files and search which files contain the given word.
+The whole architecture is developed to be hosted in Azure Cloud.

 ## Architecture